cheese-hub/python-example-app/README.md

 This will fetch the latest image from DockerHub and download it to your local machine.

-# In CHEESEHub
+# Testing with CHEESEHub
-The last step needed is to create a JSON spec describing how to run this Docker image.
+The last step needed is to create a JSON spec telling CHEESEHub how to run this Docker image.

 For more technical details about the required format, see: https://github.com/nds-org/ndslabs-specs